 By Rick Steves and Cameron Hewitt

 Tourist traffic in this part of Europe (especially the coastal towns) is extremely seasonal.
 The peak season hits suddenly and floods the towns like a tidal wave, only to recede a couple months later — leaving empty streets and dazed locals.
 In general, the tourist season runs roughly from mid-May through early October, peaking in early August.
 (If you're staying in bigger cities or landlocked towns, the seasonal influence is much less pronounced.)

 Mid-October through early May, small towns are dead as a doornail from mid-October to mid-May.
 Many resorts close down entirely, with only one hotel and one restaurant remaining open during the lean winter months; many residents move to the interior to hibernate.
 Anything that's open keeps very limited hours (weekday mornings only).
 Boat and bus schedules can be dramatically reduced, and some boat connections or mountain roads (such as Slovenia's Vršič Pass, in the Julian Alps) are closed.
 The weather can be cool and dreary, and night will draw the shades on your sightseeing before dinnertime.
 If traveling in the winter, skip the coast (or limit yourself to bigger towns like Split and Dubrovnik), and focus on the cities and the interior.

 - See the main holidays and festivals for Croatia, Slovenia, and Bosnia-Herzegovina

-- See my recommended itinerary for Croatia, Slovenia, Bosnia-Herzegovina, and Montenegro
+- See our recommended itinerary for Croatia, Slovenia, Bosnia-Herzegovina, and Montenegro

 Cameron Hewitt is the co-author of the Rick Steves Croatia & Slovenia guidebook.